ArghyaChakraborty/tcs-devops-hackathon-prep-project/README.md

 Kubernetes cluster creation
 	- Created a kubernetes cluster with 3 nodes

 Creation of ssh keys in <ANSIBLE> instance
 	- Once <ANSIBLE> instance is created, clicked on Connect --> view gcloud command --> Copy the gcloud command --> RUN IN CLOUD SHELL --> Paste the copied gcloud command --> Hit enter
+		- If facing issue due to network, check the proxy setting in IE. Try to disable and then tes.
 	- sudo passwd root (change root password to "root")
 	- su - root
 	- ssh-keygen (hit enter when prompted)